-While Tasmania and I are old friends, a visit has evaded my tiny travellers, until now.
-And with its startling mix of ethereal beauty, dramatic landscapes, historic ruins and kick arse cuisine, The Tasman Peninsula proved to be the perfect spot to introduce my now smitten offspring to the not insubstantial wonders of the Apple Isle.
+While Tasmania and I are old friends, the Aussie island has evaded my tiny travellers, until now.
+With its startling mix of ethereal beauty, dramatic landscapes, historic ruins and kick arse cuisine, the perfect way to start sharing the substantial wonders of the Apple Isle is on a road trip of the Tasman Peninsula with kids.

 And what’s not to love?
 It is totally wild, in the true sense of the word.
 Its white sand beaches and brilliant blue waters wouldn’t be out of place in the Whitsundays, the air is some of the freshest and cleanest in the world, the food is world class, the locals are lovely, there are easy hikes that lead to spectacular wilderness areas and views that have jaws dragging on the floor, plus there’s plenty of wildlife for them to bother.
 All the makings of a perfect holiday.

-But don’t take my word for it, Here, Raffles (9) and Sugarpuff (6) share their thoughts on Tasmania’s extraordinary Tasman Peninsula by kids.
+But don’t take my word for it, Here, Raffles (9) and Sugarpuff (6) share their thoughts on the best things to do in the Tasman Peninsula with kids.

 Imagine sprawling green fields, lush sheltered rainforests, rugged sea cliffs, and tranquil white sand beaches lapped by water so beautifully blue that you could be forgiven for thinking you were in Tahiti.
 Then add to that a treasure trove of unique plants and wildlife and you have the Tasman Peninsula, a place of jaw dropping natural beauty that had Raffles and Sugarpuff in a spin.